Issued by U.S. Bank

 Cell phone protection details

-The Visa Platinum includes a cell phone protection benefit, similar to the one on the Wells Fargo Reflect.
+The Shield includes a cell phone protection benefit, carried over from the Visa Platinum.
 You pay your monthly cell phone bill with the card; if your phone is damaged or stolen, the benefit pays up to $600 per claim minus a deductible (typically $25 to $50, varies by year), capped at two claims per 12-month period.

-Verify current terms in the Visa Platinum benefits guide before relying on the benefit for an actual claim.
+Verify current terms in the Shield Visa benefits guide before relying on the benefit for an actual claim.
 Insurance terms change.

 Who should and should not apply

 Apply if you have a specific transferable balance or a planned large purchase and you have excellent credit.
-The card is unsentimental: long intro, low transfer fee, no rewards, no frills, clean tool for a specific job.
+The card is unsentimental: long intro, no rewards, no frills, a clean tool for a specific job.
 U.S. Bank tends to approve at the more conservative end of major bank standards; applicants with credit scores below 720 may not get the card.

 Do not apply if you want rewards on ongoing spend, if you travel internationally and want no foreign transaction fees, or if your credit profile is borderline.
 There are better fits in each of those situations.
 For the long-intro-plus-rewards combination see our Discover it Chrome review.
 For a lower APR ceiling without a long intro see the credit union options.